NCI-ITEB/tumor_epidemiology_approaches/index.markdown

 title: Emerging Approaches for Tumor Analyses in Epidemiological Studies
 ---

 Welcome to the GitHub pages for the *Emerging Approaches for Tumor Analyses in Epidemiological Studies* course!
-This course is provided by NCI-ITEB, and taught by the DCEG/CGR bioinformaticians, many of whom are involved in the *Sherlock*-Lung study in lung cancer in never smokers.
+This course is provided by NCI-ITEB, and taught by the DCEG/CGR bioinformaticians, many of whom are involved in the Sherlock-*Lung* study in lung cancer in never smokers.

 ## Course Description